 SIDE NOTE: there’s no signage to Tiu Kelep and there are a few different forks in the path.
 I was lucky enough to have my guide with me who knew the way.
 You can, however, also hire a guide from the site’s entrance/carpark

 I spent the majority of my precious Lombok day trip (around 3 hours) exploring these two waterfalls.
-Although I could have seen more of the island, if I’d given the hike a miss, I have no regrets as seeing Tiu Kelep was something I’ll never forget and I would thoroughly recommend you add a visit to your own Lombok Itinerary.
+Although I could have seen more of the island, if I’d given it a miss, I have no regrets as seeing Tiu Kelep was something I’ll never forget and I would thoroughly recommend you add a visit to your own Lombok Itinerary.

 3) Senaru Traditional Village –